CIS565-Fall-2022/Project3-CUDA-Path-Tracer/README.md

 ## Introduction

 In 3D rendering, Pathtracing is a technique that generates realistic looking scenes/images by simulating light ray bounces.
 For this project, I implemented a CUDA path tracer for the GPU.
 In order to get the least noisy final output, 5000 calls to pathtrace are made whenever the camera is moved.
 The result of all 5000 pathtrace calls are then averaged to produce the final output.
+For each call to pathtrace, the light rays in the scene will bounce a maximum of 8 times.

 For this pathtracer, we parallelize operations by Rays (AKA Path Segments), and made sure to sync all threads before moving on to the next parallel operation.